-Co-founded in 2014 by four scholars of the Faculty of Law of the University of Sherbrooke, Sophie Audette-Chapdelaine, Hélène Mayrand, Nicholas Thiffault and Sabrina Tremblay-Huet, the Laboratory’s mission is to encourage projects related to critical theories, to promote access to research and to create spaces encouraging collaboration, dialogue and creativity in the world of research and beyond.
+Co-founded in 2014 by four scholars of the Faculty of Law at the Université de Sherbrooke (Sophie Audette-Chapdelaine, Hélène Mayrand, Nicholas Thiffault and Sabrina Tremblay-Huet), the Laboratory’s mission is to encourage projects related to critical theories, to promote access to research and to create spaces encouraging collaboration, dialogue and creativity in the world of research and beyond.

 To learn more about what we do each year, please consult our detailed Annual Reports.